National Day for Truth and Reconciliation

 Pathway to Reconciliation

-The march will begin at the Pathway to Reconciliation Crosswalk, located near the south entrance of Durham Regional Headquarters in Whitby, and continue along Rossland Road to Fallingbrook Park before returning back to Durham Region Headquarters.
+The walk will begin at the Pathway to Reconciliation Crosswalk, located near the south entrance of Durham Regional Headquarters in Whitby (near Garden Street), and continue along Rossland Road to Fallingbrook Park, at the intersection of Rossland and Anderson.

-To request support or accommodations you may need to attend this event, please contact the Accessibility Coordinator at accessibility@durham.ca or 905-668-4113 extension 2009.
+To request support or accommodations you may need to attend this event, please contact the Accessibility Coordinator at accessibility@durham.ca (External link) or 905-668-4113 extension 2009.